Telehealth laws are changing by the minute. Let us keep up for you.

 Our Services for Telehealth Practices:

 Jackson LLP’s experienced telemedicine attorneys look closely at your specialty and practice, evaluating telehealth’s risks and liabilities for your situation.
-We have been helping practices since well before COVID address the rapidly evolving federal and state requirements, including:
+Long before COVID-19 brought remote care into the mainstream, our law firm has been helping practices address the rapidly evolving federal and state requirements, including:

 - Advertising Materials / Website Review